-DAY TWO: Start your day by visiting Toronto Island.
+DAY TWO: If you’re only spending a weekend in Toronto start your second day by visiting Toronto Island.
 It’s filled with paths for walking and biking and is where many locals just chill out and where you get a great view of the city’s skyline.
 There are beaches on the island but know in advance that Hanlan’s Beach is a nude beach.
 You can catch a ferry to and from the island.

 After the island make your way to the Distillery District, an area packed with lots of shops that sell art, clothing and jewellery.
 The buildings are from the 1800’s and are industrial Victorian style.
 The area also comes alive at nights with restaurants and entertainment.